phunanon/uMod/README.md

     - Also **DeleteAlert**, **DeleteAlerts**, and **RecommendedAlerts**
   - **GuildMods**: assign moderator roles for your guild
     - Only the guild owner can use this command
+  - **TempRole**: assign a role to a user for a specified amount of time
 - Fun
   - **Leaderboard**: keeps track of user messages and ranks them
   - **Confess**: repeats a message in a channel, anonymously